inspiration-tech/easy-popup/README.md

   ***id*** `string`

 > Unique popup object identifier assigned to the `.easy-popup-tint` element by means of the ***data-id*** data attribute.
 By default a random string (from the date and a random number) is generated and assigned as the identifier.
 This attribute is assigned each time when creating a new popup instance (except for the cases when the target parent element (***appendTo***) already has the `.easy-popup-tint` element with the ***data-id*** attribute).
 In case the target parent element already has the `.easy-popup-tint` element with the ***data-id*** attribute, the value of this ***data-id*** is assigned to the popup object as its ***id*** (i.e. the popup object property is overwritten from tha data attribute).

+  ***hideOnIos*** `false | string | object`

+> This parameter accepts a selector string or an array of selector strings, and then hides all DOM elements matching the passed selectors.
+The rule only applies on IOs devices for the children of the `easy-popup_overflow` element, if it exists.
+Otherwise, this parameter has no effect.
+This might be useful due to known scrolling issues in fixed elements in *Safari*, in that case it is possible to hide all elements inside ***body*** completely for the period of the popup display.

 --------------
 BASIC METHODS: